 You Can Share Your Love of Learning.

 If you love learning and want to share that passion with others, then it only makes sense to pursue a teaching career.
 With a career in teaching, you will enjoy several benefits, including competitive pay, job security, and the flexibility to work when and where you want.
 This is a job that will make you feel good about yourself.
 You make a difference.
-You teach others.
-And there are rewards.
-So, you are a coach, mentor, and role model to children and teens.
-You share a love of learning.
-You guide students toward college or a career.
-And most importantly, you empower them to realize their full potential.
+You teach others but learn as well.
+You also get to be a part of a thriving community of educators whose knowledge and expertise you can access through websites such as The Teaching Couple and others like it.
+Plus, you are a coach, mentor, and role model to children and teens.
+You can share a love of learning with them, and share your experiences with fellow educators to help and inspire them.
+You guide young minds toward college or a career.
+And most importantly, you empower individuals to realize their full potential.

 You will Have Great Job Security.